alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Architecture.png)

 DoHex is yet another Hexagonal Architecture that Component based[^8], Event Driven[^9] and Data Oriented.
+Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
+Component functionalities can only be used through its own ports.

 Key points of the DoHex:
 *